icinganalysis/icinganalysis.github.io/content/Vonnegut.md

 without dissipating as snow.
 The measurements made by Lewis (16) and others show that the drop diameter in both stratus and cumulus type supercooled clouds ranges from a few microns to about 30 microns with cumulus clouds on the average having drops a little larger than those in stratus.

+## Conclusions

+A few of the observations are dated, but in general this lecture holds up well after 70 years.

+If you want up-to-date information, the University of Kansas "Aircraft Icing: Meteorology, Protective Systems, Instrumentation and Certification" course offers much more information in this vein.
+This course has been offered for decades (I think it was 1993 when I attended), and has been a "rite of passage" for many of us working in aircraft icing (as I imagine the University of Michigan Airplane Icing Information Course may have been circa 1953).

+## Citations

+I did not find citations of this lecture.

+As we saw above, Vonnegut's works has been cited hundreds of times, and this short publication may have received little notice beyond the attendees of the Airplane Icing Information Course.

+Vonnegut cites 19 references, reference 8 is a NACA publication:

+- Dorsch, R. G., and Hacker, P. T. : Photomicrographic Investigation of Spontaneous Freezing Temperatures of Supercooled Water Droplets.
+NACA-TN-2142, 1950.

+There is reference 16 by William Lewis, who wrote several of the NACA publications:

+- Lewis, William: Compendium of Meteorology, American Meteorological Society, pp. 1197, 1023, 1951.

+And reference 17 by Irving Langmuir:

+- Langmuir, Irving: Project Cirrus Occasional No. 23, June 1, 1950.

 ## Notes

 [^1]: Vonnegut, Bernard: "Supercooled Clouds" Lecture No. 1 in University of Michigan, College of Engineering: Airplane icing information course.
-Lectures presented in a special program at the University of Michigan, Ann Arbor, March 30-April 3, 1953. https://search.lib.umich.edu/catalog/record/990015261100106381
+Lectures presented in a special program at the University of Michigan, Ann Arbor, March 30-April 3, 1953. [lib.umich.edu](https://search.lib.umich.edu/catalog/record/990015261100106381)
 [^2]: [scholar.google.com](https://scholar.google.com/scholar?q=b+vonnegut&hl=en&as_sdt=0%2C5&as_ylo=1919&as_yhi=1952)
 [^3]: Vonnegut, Kurt: "Cat's Cradle", Holt, Rinehart and Winston, 1963.
-[^4]: Langmuir Laboratory for Atmospheric Research [Storms Above the Desert](http://langmuir.nmt.edu/Storms_Above/StormsAboveCh3.html)
+[^4]: Langmuir Laboratory for Atmospheric Research, Storms Above the Desert, [langmuir.nmt.edu](http://langmuir.nmt.edu/Storms_Above/StormsAboveCh3.html)
+[^5]: Course detail: Aircraft Icing: Meteorology, Protective Systems, Instrumentation and Certification, [www.enrole.com](https://www.enrole.com/kupce/jsp/course.jsp?categoryId=&courseId=AERO0060)